andreasmhallberg/readingnotes/README.md

 ### Contents

 The actual notes referencing the content of the article or book are organized as nested lists.
-(More than 4 list levels case Pandoc to protest and are avoided.)
+(More than 4 list levels cause Pandoc to protest and are avoided.)

 Page reference are given at the end of lines.
 No page reference at the end of a line means that it is on the same page as previous item.